Skip to content

 • dict[str, int]

-A dictionary in the format {name: id, ...}
+Dictionary in the format {name: id, ...}.

-Source code in echo_postgres/kpi_energy_losses_types.py
+Source code in echo_postgres/base_lookup.py

 def get_ids(self) -> dict[str, int]: